We are the leading installer of HardiePlank Siding in Lane County.

-Get a Free In-Home Consultation From Eugene’s #1 Siding Contractor
+Get a Free In-Home Consultation and Estimate From Eugene’s Premier Siding Company

 Your home’s siding is among its greatest assets.
 It protects the interior from pests and water damage, keeps your energy bills low, and contributes to the value and curb appeal of your home.
 But if your siding is old and in disrepair, what does that mean for your home?

-The siding consultation process at Armadillo Roofing happens in three steps:
+The siding consultation process at Armadillo Roofing, Inc. happens in three steps:

 We come to your house and discuss the concerns you have about your siding, including any leaks, holes, or cracks that you’ve noticed, how long they’ve been a problem, and whether you’ve had any other issues that could be connected.

 During this free consultation, we gather as much information as we can about you, your needs, and your project budget.
-This helps us make the most complete, informed recommendation to you regarding your siding repair or replacement.
+This helps us make the most complete, informed recommendation to you regarding your siding replacement or repair.